fenago/kubernetes-course/md/Lab_6.md

 =========================

-In this chapter, we will assign metadata to these pods in order to identify the pods through queries based on some metadata and then add additional unstructured metadata.
+In this lab, we will assign metadata to these pods in order to identify the pods through queries based on some metadata and then add additional unstructured metadata.
 We